TanishqM1/Peek/README.md

 #  PeekAssistant — Lightweight AI Overlay

 A minimal, desktop-only assistant that lets you instantly capture screenshots, enter prompts, or both — and get real-time answers via GPT-4o.
+To use (beta), clone the repository, create a .env file, and create an openai api key variable.
+(CHATGPT_KEY = "[your_key]").
+Then, run Peek.py to launch the app.

 ---